G.P. VANIER MUSIC

 HOW GOAL CARDS WORK

-1. On the first day of rehearsal each month, students will be given a goal card and time in class to create their goals for the month.
+1. Students will be given a goal card and time in class to create their goals for the time period as outlined on the card.

 2. Students take these goals home and have a parent/guardian initial under the goals that they have read through these with the student.
-This helps to make the task of reaching the goals more obtainable because the students have shared their goals for the month with someone who will support them.
+This helps to make the task of reaching the goals more obtainable because the students have shared their goals with someone who will support them.

-3. Students will then write down either what they practiced, how long their practiced, or any other details that will inform their practice and reflection, helping to make each practice session valuable and another step closer to achieving their monthly goals.
+3. Students will then write down in the day boxes what they practiced/how long their practiced, or any other details that will inform their progress and reflection, helping to make each practice session valuable and another step closer to achieving their monthly goals.

-4. At the end of the month, students will reflect upon their progress.
-They will write a short (1-2 sentence) reflection and thoughts for next month and indicate how they feel they did by colouring in the bubble for one of the following as related to their goals:
+4. At the end of the time period, students will reflect upon their progress.
+They will write a short (1-2 sentence) reflection and thoughts for next cycle and indicate how they feel they did by circling for one of the following as related to their goals:

-6. Mrs. Livingstone will then review your Goal Card, write a comment, and return it to the student to keep in their folder.
+6. Ms. Livingstone will then review your Goal Card, write a comment, and return it to the student to keep in their folder.

-Goal Card completion (not necessarily achievement of goals!) is a major component of this class.
+Goal Card completion (not necessarily achievement of the goals but the process/progress!) is a major component of this class.

 File Type: pdf